mlees21/malaria_proj/README.md

 ### The Data
-**Health Financing** - supplied by the Institute for Health Metrics and Evaluation published in Financing Global Health 2018.
+**Health Financing** - Data created by the Institute for Health Metrics and Evaluation published in Financing Global Health 2018.
 These spending numbers are adjusted from the World Health Organization global health expenditure database.
 Values were calculated for each country for each year from 2000 to 2016 and broken down by source and disease group.
 Development assistance for health were estimated using data from international databases, all data refer to disbursements.

 **Malaria Incidence** - World Health Organization Estimated Malaria Cases from the World Malaria Report 2018.
 This is from combined data from national malaria programmes and household surveys.
 Estimates were made by adjusting the number of reported malaria cases for completeness of reporting, the likelihood that cases were parasite positive, and the extent of health-service use